-M1.
-Mobiles can travel in either of two directions along a road with an equal probability at a speed chosen randomly from [40, 60] (km/hour).
+- M1.
+Mobiles can travel in either of two directions along a road with an equal probability at a speed chosen randomly from [40, 60] (km/hour). - M2.

-- M2.
 At the intersection of two roads, a mobile might continue to go straight, or turn left, right, or around with probabilities 0.55, 0.2, 0.2, and 0.05, respectively. - M3.
-If a mobile chooses to go straight or turn right at the center of a cell, it might need to stop there with probability 0.5 for a random time between 0 and 30 (sec) due to a red traffic light.
-The probability 0.5 roughly represents the fact that one of two crossing roads will see the green light at a time, and the time 30 (sec) represents the duration of a traffic signal light. - M4.
+If a mobile chooses to go straight or turn right at the center of a cell, it might need to stop there with probability 0.5 for a random time between 0 and 30 (sec) due to a red traffic light. - M4.
 If a mobile chooses to turn left or around, it needs to stop there for a random time between 0 and 60 (sec) due to the traffic signal.

 The rationale behind the assumed mobile's delay at the intersection is that there are four traffic signals at the intersection for mobiles arriving from the four directions, respectively.
 A traffic signal will have the red (for stop), left-turn, green (for going straight and turning right) lights in order, then returning to the red light.
-The whole period from red light to the next red is $60 + \epsilon$ seconds in which the red light will last for 30 seconds, then the left-turn light will turn on for a very short time ε , then, finally, the green light will last for 30 seconds.
+The whole period from red light to the next red is $60 + \epsilon$ seconds in which the red light will last for 30 seconds, then the left-turn light will turn on for a very short time $\epsilon$ , then, finally, the green light will last for 30 seconds.

 Two end roads in the border cells at the boundary of the cellular structure are connected.
-For example, in Figure 3, the left-most (upper-most) road in cell C1is connected to the right-most (lower-most) road in cell C3 (C4).
+For example, in Figure 2, the left-most (upper-most) road in cell C1 is connected to the right-most (lower-most) road in cell C3 (C4).
 This is because the border cells will face more mobiles than cells near the center otherwise, and this uneven traffic load can affect the performance evaluation of our proposed schemes, hence making it difficult to assess their operations correctly.
-With the same reasoning, a cellular architecture forming a ring shape was considered in [1,4].
+With the same reasoning, a cellular architecture forming a ring shape was considered in [1, 4].

-The parameters used include: $P{HD,target} = 0.01$, $T{start} = 1$ (sec), and $N{quad} = 10$.
-A frequently-used measure is the offered load per cell, L, which is defined by under the above-described assumptions.
-The physical meaning of the offered load per cell is the total bandwidth required on average to support all existing connections in a cell.
+The parameters used include: $P{HD,target} = 0.01$ , $T{start} = 1$ (sec), and $N{quad} = 10$ .
+A frequently-used measure, offered load L per cell, is defined by

-$$L = (1 \cdot R{vo} + 4 \cdot (R{vo} - 1)) \cdot \lambda \cdot 120,$$ (5)
+$$L = (1 \cdot R{vo} + 4 \cdot (R{vo} - 1)) \cdot \lambda \cdot 120.$$ (5)